underwhelmed/Flickrish/README.md

 ## NOTE:

 *This program is provided as-is.
+I wrote it quickly to download all my original sized files because my pro account was expiring.
 If you have any issues with it, please submit a pull request.*